UMAprotocol/oval-node/README.md

 - `Oval_Contract_Address`: The Ethereum address of the Oval instance.
 - `Unlocker_Private_Key`: The private key of the wallet permitted to unlock prices in the specified Oval contract.
+- `GCKMS_Key_ID`: The GCKMS key ID of the wallet permitted to unlock prices in the specified Oval contract.
 - `Refund_Address`: The Ethereum address where refunds will be sent.
 - `Refund_Percentage`: The percentage of the OEV kickback to send to the refund address.